UNRWA: Textbook issues

-The Summary also states that the curriculum asserts a historical Arab presence in the region, while:
+The summary also states that the curriculum asserts a historical Arab presence in the region, while:

 The Jewish connection to the region, in general, and the Holy Land, in particular, is virtually missing.
 This lack of reference is perceived as tantamount to a denial of such a connection, although no direct evidence is found for such a denial."
 It also notes that "terms and passages used to describe some historical events are sometimes offensive in nature and could be construed as reflecting hatred of and discrimination against Jews and Judaism."

 The US State Department has similarly raised concerns about the content of textbooks used in PA schools.
-In its 2009 Human Rights report, the U.S. State Department wrote that after a 2006 revision of textbooks by the PA Ministry of Education and Higher Education, international academics concluded that books did not incite violence against Jews but showed imbalance, bias, and inaccuracy.
+In its 2009 Human Rights report, the US Department of State wrote that after a 2006 revision of textbooks by the PA Ministry of Education and Higher Education, international academics concluded that books did not incite violence against Jews but showed imbalance, bias, and inaccuracy.
 The examples given were similar to those given by IPCRI.

-The Centre for Monitoring the Impact of Peace was re-constituted as The Institute for Monitoring Peace and Cultural Tolerance in School Education (IMPACT-SE) and seems to have improved the quality of its work.
-It has published a number of evaluations of PA textbooks The latest evaluation from 2011 concludes that the situation had not significantly improved and that there were in fact many examples of incitement to hatred and demonization of Israel – conclusions not widely shared by other experts.

 In 2013 the results of a rigorous study, which also compared Israeli textbooks to PA textbooks, came out.
 The study was launched by the Council for Religious Institutions in the Holy Land, an interfaith association of Jewish, Christian, and Muslim leaders in Israel and the Occupied Territories.
-The study was overseen by an international Scientific Advisory Panel and funded by the United States State Department The Council published a report "Victims of Our Own Narratives?
+The study was overseen by an international Scientific Advisory Panel and funded by the US State Department The Council published a report "Victims of Our Own Narratives?
 Portrayal of the 'Other' in Israeli and Palestinian School Books".
 Most books were found to be factually accurate except, for example, through presenting maps that present the area from the river to the sea as either Palestine or Israel.
 Israeli schoolbooks were deemed superior to Palestinian ones with regard to preparing children for peace, although various depictions of the "other" as enemy occurred in 75% of Israeli, and in 81% of Palestinian textbooks.
 The study praised both Israel and the Palestinian Authority for producing textbooks almost completely unblemished by "dehumanizing and demonizing characterizations of the other".
 Yet many troubling examples were given of both sides failing to represent each other in a positive or even adequate way.
 And the problem was more pronounced in PA textbooks.